exercism/website-copy/automated-comments/csharp/two-fer/use_single_formatted_string_not_multiple.md

-There are two `return` statements returning very similar strings.
-How could this code be structured so that this duplication is eliminated?
-This will involve having just one `return` statement that returns a single `string`.
+There are two very similar `string` instances being returned.
+How could this code be structured such that this duplication is eliminated?
+This will involve removing any branching and returning just a single `string`.